-Wherever possible, we have matched each ENCODE cancer cell line with a data-rich ENCODE normal cell line derived from the same cell-type.
+Wherever possible, we have matched each ENCODE cancer cell line with a composite normal, which was derived from multiple of normal samples with the same cell of origin.
 Exact matching was not possible with K562: this cancer cell-line derives from a myeloid lineage, but there is no data-rich noncancerous myeloid cell included in ENCODE.
 GM12878 is a data-rich ENCODE cell-line derived from the closely related lymphoid lineage.
-Supporting this choice, we determined that among all noncancerous cell-lines provided by Roadmap Epigenome and GTEX, GM12878 has the highest Spearman correlation with K562, as shown in Figure S 1-4.
+Supporting this choice, we determined that among all non-cancerous cell-lines provided by Roadmap Epigenome and GTEX, GM12878 has the highest Spearman correlation with K562, as shown in in Error!
+Reference source not found..
 Hence, we used GM12878 as a rough pair for K562.

-Figure S 1-4 (TL, ∦) Expression correlations with K562 from many other cell lines (TL, NP)
+Figure S 1-5 (TL, ∦) Expression correlations with K562 from many other cell lines (TL, NP)